jonnohuang/Python-for-Data-Science-and-Machine-Learning-Bootcamp/README.md

-# Python for Data Science and Machine Learning Bootcamp
+# Python-Data-Science-and-Machine-Learning-Bootcamp
- Excercises with Python for Data Science and Machine Learning Bootcamp
+Repo for Python Data Science and Machine Learning Bootcamp